Katunga Football Club

 The Katunga Football Netball Club, nicknamed the Swans, is an Australian rules football and netball club playing in the Picola & District Football League.
 Katunga Football Club joined the Picola & District Football League in 1951 and has called the league its home ever since.

 The club is based in the small Victorian town of Katunga.
-The league split into two divisions in 2009 which placed Katunga in the South East Division.

-They still compete against close rivals Waaia, however now do not have the traditional rival match against Strathmerton, as they are in the North West Division.
+The league split into two divisions between 2009 and 2017, which placed Katunga in the South East Division.
+They were still able to compete against close rivals Waaia, however they could not have the traditional rival match against Strathmerton, as Strathmerton where in the North West Division between 2009 and 2017.